Kately Towsley is an interdisciplinary visual artist currently based in Chicago, USA

 Features, Awards, Publications

-• The Clay Studio, Ira ‘Bud’ and Lucile A. Grossman Scholarship, Philadelphia, PA | 2023
+• Ira ‘Bud’ and Lucile A. Grossman Scholarship, The Clay Studio, Philadelphia, PA, 2023

-• Albricias the American Association of Teachers of Spanish and Portuguese magazine, Vol. 60, No. 2 | 2016
+• Albricias the American Association of Teachers of Spanish and Portuguese magazine, Vol. 60, No. 2, 2016

-• Albricias the AATSP magazine, Vol. 59, No. 2 | 2015
+• Albricias the AATSP magazine, Vol. 59, No. 2, 2015

 a prayer